MausTec/tremblr-control-328/README.md

 This firmware implements both the original remote control and TS-Code over USB Serial.

 This board is designed for experimenting and prototyping, and as such you're doing so at your own risk!
+This is not the final control board that will be distributed by Maus-Tec electronics, and as such isn't directly compatible with the Edge-o-Matic or other Maus-Bus accessories.
+You can, however, teach XToys to control this since it uses the same TS-Code commands as the Mercury 1000!
+Please enjoy this prototype controller board!

 ## GPIO Allocation